What You Need:

 What You Do:

-- Have him cut out his paper arm from the paper and put it aside.
+- Have him cut out his paper arm and put it aside.

-- Place the white paper vertical, or portrait, so it's tall.
+- Place the white paper in a vertical, or portrait-style, position.

 - Now he can lay the paper hand across the bottom of the white paper.
 The fingers should almost touch the end of the paper.
 Cut down the arm part of the colored paper so it matches flush with the white paper.

-- Help to glue just the ARM part of the cut-out to the white paper.
-Keep the paper hand/fingers free from glue at this point.
+- Help to glue just the arm part of the cut-out to the white paper.
+Keep the paper hand and fingers free from glue at this point.

-- Together, enjoy cutting and tearing long thick and thin stems out of the green papers, then cut and tear various leaf shapes out of the green paper including big and small, round and fat, and long and thin.
+- Together, enjoy cutting and tearing long thick and thin stems out of the green papers, then cut and tear various leaf shapes out of the green paper including big and small, round and fat, and long and thin shapes.

-- Lay the stems into the "fingers" of the hand.
+- Arrange the stems so they're in between the "fingers" of the hand.
 Some of them should overlap the thumb, but all should go under the fingers.